 With about 1.7 million new U.S. cases each week, and with health experts saying we’ll still need to wear masks even after receiving a vaccine, and with new, more virulent coronavirus variants already spreading worldwide, that poll is welcome news.

-The takeaway?
-Modeling good PPE practices ourselves is one of the most powerful ways to effect change in others.
+If there’s one takeaway from all the mask insanity, it’s this: Modeling good PPE practices ourselves is one of the most powerful ways to effect change in others.